Chevrotain/chevrotain/docs/tutorial/step3_adding_actions_root.md

 * Prefer embedding the semantics (actions) in the grammar only in use cases where performance is of utmost concern.

 #### What is Next?
-* Next step in the tutorial: [Step 3a - Separated Actions](https://github.com/SAP/chevrotain/blob/master/docs/tutorial/step3b_adding_actions_separated.md).
+* Next step in the tutorial: [Step 3a - Separated Actions with a Visitor](https://github.com/SAP/chevrotain/blob/master/docs/tutorial/step3b_adding_actions_visitor.md).
 * Next step in the tutorial: [Step 3b - Embedded Actions](https://github.com/SAP/chevrotain/blob/master/docs/tutorial/step3b_adding_actions_embedded.md).